sjtrny/freelens/docs/ddtag-crc.md

 CRC        39A7
 ```

-The [5x5 CRC tests](../tests/test_crc_5x5.py) check these values, the cell orders, byte
-packing, tag generation, and changes to each type of cell.
+The [5x5 CRC tests](../tests/test_crc_5x5.py) check these values, the cell order, the byte packing, and tag generation.
+The tests also check the CRC after a change to each type of cell.

 ## FreeLens

 FreeLens generates all four tag sizes.
-It extends the observed 5x5 calculation to larger
+It uses the CRC method from NaviLens 5x5 tags for larger grids, with these rules:
-grids:

-- CRC input contains every cell outside the centre row and column, including corners;
+- The CRC input contains all cells outside the center row and center column, including the four corner cells.
-- input cells are read by columns and packed most-significant bit first;
+- FreeLens reads the input cells by column, with the most-significant bit first in each byte.
-- CRC width is `4N - 4`, using the polynomial listed for that size in the patent;
+- The CRC width is `4N - 4` bits.
+FreeLens uses the polynomial that the patent gives for each grid size.
-- `init=0`, `xorout=0`, `refin=false`, and `refout=false`; and
+- The parameters are `init=0`, `xorout=0`, `refin=false`, and `refout=false`.
-- CRC cells are written as the left, upper, lower, and right arms of the central cross.
+- FreeLens stores the CRC in the left, upper, lower, and right arms of the central cross, in that order.

-This is not the patent calculation.
-It applies the real 5x5 layout and parameters to the
+This method is different from the patent calculation.
+It uses the 5x5 layout and parameters with larger polynomial widths.
-larger polynomial widths.
-Only the 5x5 result has been checked against real tags.

-The larger CRCs are not validated because no real 7x7, 9x9, or 11x11 tags have been
-tested.
-Generated larger tags therefore report an unknown CRC status:
+The tests include NaviLens tags only for the 5x5 size.
+The CRC status is unknown for generated 7x7, 9x9, and 11x11 tags:

 ```python
 tag = Tag.from_message("0" * 64, n=7)
 assert tag.crc_valid is None
 ```

-Parsing a larger tag also requires CRC validation to be disabled explicitly:
+To parse a larger tag, disable CRC validation:

 ```python
 tag = Tag(bit_string, n=7, validate_crc=False)
 ```

-The local `NaviLens Codes.zip` archive contains 142 5x5 PDF tags.
-All 142 pass the real
+The local `NaviLens Codes.zip` archive contains 142 PDF tags with 5x5 grids.
+The calculated CRC is equal to the stored CRC in all 142 tags.

-5x5 calculation.
-The archive is not committed because redistribution permission has not
-been provided.
-Run the check with:
+The repository does not include the archive.
+The project needs permission to distribute it.

+To check a local copy of the archive, run these commands:

 ```bash
 python -m pip install -e ".[dataset,test]"